 - Creek Sedge/ Carex amphibola

 - Winterberry Holly/ Ilex verticillata

 - Soft Rush/ Juncus effusus

-Zone 2- This is the sides of the garden.
+Zone 2– This is the slanted area of the depression.
 It is inundated after storm events and dry soil between storm events.
 For the interior “walls” try plants like: